mjcalapai/struts2-rce/README.md

 ## Attacker: Send HTTP request
    * Injects OGNL(object graph navigation language) expression
-   * Executes Shell command that downloads and executes the implant
+   * Executes Shell command that downloads and executes the implant as root as well as establishes the implant's persistence by hooking into the Tomcat startup process
    * Attacker boots the listening post and the operator CLI (optionally in the same command as the implant download and execution)
-      * The attacker will send commands from the operator CLI to the listening post.
+      * The attacker will send commands from the operator CLI to the listening post, which are queued in a supabase hosted database.
-      * The listening post will forward the task to the database (Supabase hosted), then encrypt the traffic with the CLI command and send it to the implant.
-This process will send results to the ‘tasks’ table, which can be seen currently with http:127.0.0.1:5000/tasks.
-This process will also create an entry on the history table.
+      * Upon receipt of a beacon from the implant, the listening post will forward the task's fetched from the database, encrypting the traffic.
-      * The implant will execute the command and send an encrypted result back to the listening post.
+      * The implant will execute the task and send an encrypted result back to the listening post.
 This can be seen on the results table, or http://127.0.0.1:5000/results.
 This process will also mark the original task on the tasks table as completed, and will update the ‘task_results’ column of the history table.
-      * The implant sends the result from the implant back to the operator CLI after decrypting the result.

 ## Build Instructions: